PurvishK/Tex-t-onic/README.md

-#Textonic
+<h1>Textonic</h1>
-Textonic is a Web Application which extracts text from the Images using Computer Vision Algoritms
+Textonic is a Web Application which extracts text from the Images using Computer Vision Algorithms